Health Systems and Health Equity Research Group

 (416) 535-8501 ext.
 6625

-Dr. Brian Rush is a Senior Scientist and Head of the Health Systems and Health Equity Research Group in the Social and Epidemiological Research Department.
+Dr. Brian Rush is a Senior Scientist in the Social and Epidemiological Research Department.
 Dr. Rush is also a Professor in the Department of Psychiatry and Associate Professor in Public Health Sciences at the University of Toronto.
 In 2005, Dr. Rush was granted an "Award of Merit" for his work in support of the Anti-Drug Secretariat Brazil in recognition to the significant contribution to the reduction of drug demand in Brazil.

 Areas of Research